 Fact Sheet: e-freight and e-Air Waybill (e-AWB)

-- Building a network of locations and airports where it is possible to remove paper from the transportation of air cargo from a legal environment and e-Customs procedure standpoint
+- Creating, through advocacy efforts, a network of locations and airports where it is possible to remove paper from the transportation of air cargo from a legal environment and e-Customs procedure standpoint

-- Digitizing and removing the key air cargo transportation documents used today, starting with the digitization of the Air Waybill (AWB), the most important transportation document in air cargo.
-The electronic Air Waybill (e-AWB) replaces the paper AWB with an electronic contract of carriage between the freight forwarder and the carrier
+- Digitizing and removing the key air cargo transportation documents used today, starting with the Air Waybill (AWB), the key transportation document in air cargo.
+The electronic Air Waybill (e-AWB) replaces the paper AWB with an electronic contract of carriage.

-- Digitizing the key accompanying documents typically transported with air cargo shipments (i.e. removal of the air cargo ‘document pouches’)
+- Digitizing the accompanying documents transported with air cargo shipments (removal of the air cargo ‘document pouches’)

-- 2014 target is for 22% e-AWB penetration on valid trade lanes
+- The 2014 target was for 22% e-AWB penetration on valid trade lanes

 - Targets for 2015 and 2016 are 45% and 80% e-AWB uptake

-- The e-freight vision is supported by the Global Air Cargo Advisory Group (GACAG), whose members are IATA, The International Federation of Freight Forwarders Associations (FIATA), the International Air Cargo Association (TIACA) and the Global Shippers’ Forum (GSF)
+- Targets for further document removal will be developed with partners in the supply chain through the Global Air Cargo Advisory Group (GACAG), whose members are IATA, The International Federation of Freight Forwarders Associations (FIATA), the International Air Cargo Association (TIACA) and the Global Shippers’ Forum (GSF)

 - Implementation of e-freight can bring operational efficiency of between 19% and 48% for export/import/transit processes for an airline, and between 8% and 44% for forwarders, according to case studies.
 In addition, increase in trade and growth of air cargo is expected to be generated from the improved service and visibility delivered to shippers.

-- Speed: reduction in overall end-to-end transfer time by 24 hours
+- Speed: targeting reduction in average end-to-end transfer time by 24 hours

-- Accuracy: electronic documents eliminate manual entry errors
+- Accuracy and quality: electronic documents eliminate manual entry errors

-- Regulatory compliance: meets all international and local regulations required by customs, civil aviation and other regulatory authorities
+- Regulatory compliance: facilitates compliance to international and local regulations

-- Sustainability: e-freight will eliminate more than 7,800 tonnes of paper documents, the equivalent of 80 Boeing 747 freighters filled with paper
+- Sustainability: e-freight will eliminate more than 7,800 tons of paper documents annually, the equivalent of 80 Boeing 747 freighters filled with paper

 - The current e-AWB network covers over 85% of worldwide trade (the e-AWB network corresponds to locations where the legal framework has been created to allow an electronic contract of carriage)

-- The Multilateral e-AWB Agreement (MeA) has been signed by 53 airlines and 411 forwarders as of November 2013.
-This represents 41% of forwarder and 79% of airline market.
+- The Multilateral e-AWB Agreement (MeA) has been signed by 79 airlines and 1,660 forwarders as of November 2014.